ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 - Optimized FeeHistory API.
 - Added protection to prevent accidental corruption of archival node trie index.
 - Added capability to restore complete trie index on best effort basis.
-- Rounded up fastcache sizes to utilize all mmap'd memory in chunks of 64MB.
+- Rounded up fast-cache sizes to utilize all mmap'd memory in chunks of 64MB.

 **Configs**